 Astronomers have discovered a pulsar that is moving between 2.5 million and 5 million miles per hour with a tail that stretches for 37 light years behind the pulsar.

-The pulsar, originally discovered by ESA’s INTEGRAL satellite, is called IGR J1104-6103 and is moving away from the center of the supernova remnant where it was born at a speed between 2.5 million and 5 million miles per hour.
-This supersonic pace makes IGR J1104-6103 one of the fastest moving pulsars ever observed.
+The pulsar, originally discovered by ESA’s INTEGRAL satellite, is called IGR J1104-6103 and is moving away from the center of the supernova remnant where it was born at a speed between 2.5 million and 5 million miles (4 million and 9.7 million kilometers) per hour.
+This supersonic pace makes IGR J1104-6103 one of the fastest-moving pulsars ever observed.

 In addition to its exceptional length, the tail behind IGR J1104-6103 has other interesting characteristics.
 For example, there is a distinct corkscrew pattern in the jet.
 This pattern suggests that the pulsar is wobbling like a top as it spins, while shooting off the jet of particles.